mjkahlke/gtab/README.md

 - A `0` signifies an open string
 - A `decimal digit` indicates what fret to finger

 The relative position of x's and digits from left to right indicate which `string` to play from the low to the high E string.
-For example, a `Cmaj7` chord tab can be represented as either `x 3 2 0 0 0` or `x 3 5 4 5 3`.
+For example, a `Cmaj7` chord tab could be represented as either `x 3 2 0 0 0` or `x 3 5 4 5 3`.
 In both cases the low E string is not played.
-Note that the first form is `fingered` whereas the second form is `barred` at the root fret.
+Note that the first form is `fingered` whereas the second form is `barred` at the third fret.

 Tab notation does not tell you which fingers to place, only where to place them: that decision is left to you.
+In the previous example, two fingers are used to play the fingered form.
+I typically play this chord with my middle and ring fingers although many others play it with their forefinger and middle finger.
+The second form is obviously barred as the lowest fret appears on multiple disjointed strings.

 A weak attempt is made at determining if a chord is playable by counting the number of non-open fret positions and comparing that to the number of fingers on your hand, but some chords may still require some amount of contortion to play; feel free to drop a few notes in these cases.
+A better algorithm may be to count the number of fret transitions.

 ## Parameters